 Manager Justin Edinburgh proud of Newport County progress

-Justin Edinburgh has praised all those involved in Newport County since he took over as manager two years ago.
+Justin Edinburgh has praised all those involved in Newport County since he two years ago.

 Under the former Tottenham defender's guidance, the Exiles returned to the Football League for the first time in 25 years after winning last season's Conference Play-off final.

 "We've come a long, long way.
 I think we've excelled as a club on and off the pitch," Edinburgh said.

 "It's a lot of credit for everyone involved."